rm511130/SetUp-Steps-TKG-i-workshop/README.md

 # Verify connection later (it will last 48hrs)
 ```

-- Ideally you should get them all done one day in advance.
+- Ideally you should get them all done one day in advance, and have them added to the Google Spreadsheet for ease of access

 ```
 user2:   kubectl apply -f 'https://tanzupaorg.tmc.cloud.vmware.com/installer?9c40fb3e92522445'